sabzco/kubit-docs/docs/en/iaas/create-vm.md

-# Creating a New Virtual Machine
+# Create New Virtual Machine

-On the Infrastructure page, after selecting a bound project, go to the Virtual Machines section to create your first virtual machine and click on the "Create Virtual Machine" button.
+On the Infrastructure page, after [selecting a project](../settings#select-project), go to the **Virtual Machines** section to create your first virtual machine and click on the **Create Virtual Machine** button.
 ![VM: create vm btn](create-vm-btn.png)

 ## Step 1: Selecting the Operating System